underthecode/csv-report-generator/README.md

 ## requirements

-#### a client-server app that generates CSV reports from JSON data, where:
+#### a deployed client-server app that generates CSV reports from JSON data, where:

 - Express serves up an index.html file and its associated assets
 - client app submits JSON data to server && receives a response containing a CSV-formatted result